pulse2percept/pulse2percept/doc/users/faq.rst

 Do I need a StimulusEncoder?
 ----------------------------

-No.
+Only if you are assigning image or video content to an implant that does not already have one.

-Use a :py:class:`~pulse2percept.stimuli.StimulusEncoder` when you want to translate image or video content into electrical stimulation.
+A :py:class:`~pulse2percept.stimuli.StimulusEncoder` translates image or video content into electrical stimulation.
 For example, :py:class:`~pulse2percept.stimuli.AmplitudeEncoder` maps image intensity onto pulse amplitude, whereas :py:class:`~pulse2percept.stimuli.FrequencyEncoder` maps it onto pulse frequency.

+Devices whose video processing is known carry an encoder of their own, in which case ``implant.stim = image`` encodes for you.
+:py:class:`~pulse2percept.implants.ArgusII` is one of them.
+Assign a different encoder to ``implant.encoder`` to say how the encoding should be done, or ``None`` to switch it off.

 If you already know the electrical stimulation you want to simulate, construct a :py:class:`~pulse2percept.stimuli.Stimulus` directly or assign stimulation to the implant.
-No encoder is required.
+An electrical stimulus never goes through the encoder.

 .. important::